adobe/spectrum-web-components/packages/action-group/README.md

 </sp-action-group>
 ```

 By default, an `<sp-action-group>` will select any button passed into `selected`.
 Afterwards, `.selects` controls how button values are added to the selection state.
-For example, if `.selects` is not specified when `selected` is set, any further interaction will result in an empty selection.
+For example, if `.selects` is not specified when `selected` is set, any further interaction will result in no change to the selection.

 ```html
 <sp-action-group selected='["first", "second"]'>